Megacolon

 Megacolon is an abnormal dilation of the colon (also called the large intestine).
 This leads to hypertrophy of the colon.
 The dilation is often accompanied by a paralysis of the peristaltic movements of the bowel.
-In more extreme cases, the feces consolidate into hard masses inside the colon, called fecalomas (literally, fecal tumor), which can require surgery to be removed.
+In more extreme cases, the feces consolidate into hard masses inside the colon, called fecalomas, which can require surgery to be removed.

 A human colon is considered abnormally enlarged if it has a diameter greater than 12 cm in the cecum (it is usually less than 9 cm), greater than 6.5 cm in the rectosigmoid region and greater than 8 cm for the ascending colon.
 The transverse colon is usually less than 6 cm in diameter.

 A megacolon can be either acute or chronic.
 It can also be classified according to cause.

 Signs and symptoms

 External signs and symptoms are constipation of very long duration, abdominal bloating, abdominal tenderness and tympany, abdominal pain, palpation of hard fecal masses and, in toxic megacolon, fever, low blood potassium, tachycardia and may lead to shock.
 Stercoral ulcers are sometimes observed in chronic megacolon, which may lead to perforation of the intestinal wall in approximately 3% of the cases, leading to sepsis and risk of death.